berryweinst/mms-select/README.md

 # mms-select

-This is a complete training example for Deep Convolutional Networks on various datasets (ImageNet, Cifar10, Cifar100, MNIST).

-It is based off [imagenet example in pytorch](https://github.com/pytorch/examples/tree/master/imagenet) with helpful additions such as:
-  - Training on several datasets other than imagenet
-  - Complete logging of trained experiment
-  - Graph visualization of the training/validation loss and accuracy
-  - Definition of preprocessing and optimization regime for each model
-  - Distributed training
+ This code can be used to replicate results from "selective sampling for accelerating  training of deep neural networks"

  To clone:
  ```
  git clone --recursive https://github.com/paper-submissions/mms-select
  ```

-This code can be used to replicate results from "selective sampling for accelerating  training of deep neural networks"

 1) Training the resnet44 in Cifar10:
 ```